-As the price of solar component declines, more California farmers are looking to solar energy.
+As the price of solar components declines, more California farmers are looking to solar energy.
 The National Renewable Energy Laboratory (NREL) notes that solar costs continue to decrease for both “standalone photovoltaics and PV-plus-storage.”
 NREL graphs illustrate dramatic year-over-year cost reductions in solar equipment.

-Overview: Solar Energy and California Agriculture
+Overview: Solar Power and California Agriculture

-Solar Applications in California Irrigation
+Solar Applications in California’s Irrigation Industry

-Growers are prime beneficiaries of solar-assisted irrigation.
-California is the nation’s leading producer of fruits, nuts and berries.
+Growers are the prime beneficiaries of the advantages of solar-powered irrigation systems.
+California is the nation’s leading producer of fruits, nuts, and berries.
 According to Fruit Growers News, 2017 California’s revenue from all crops totaled $33.4 billion.
 Of that, fruits, nuts and berries brought in $19.7 billion.

 - Improved irrigation scheduling using soil, plant or weather-based sensors